If there’s one thing I hope to say about myself by the end of this year, it’s this: I’m grittier than I was.

 Moana lives on an island, where she is destined to be the next leader.
 Their island is slowing dying, food is scarce.
 The people are getting desperate.

 Moana suggests they go beyond the reef to look for more fish, but her father tells her, “There’s nothing beyond our reef but storms and rough seas.
 As long as we stay on our very safe island, we’ll be fine.”
-See, he tried to go beyond the reef before and found nothing but heartache and an unforgiving ocean.
+He tried to go beyond the reef before and found nothing but heartache and an unforgiving ocean.

 Moana tries to stay as her father asks, but the desire to save her people, and the call on her life to be the one to help them compels her to go.